Shiva-Br/architecture-decision-records/state-management.md

 - **Strong Ecosystem**: Backed by a growing community, it offers plugins and extensions to enhance functionality and integration capabilities.
 - **Encourages Best Practices**: Promotes patterns that encourage the separation of concerns, making the codebase easier to maintain and scale.

-**Cons:**

-- **Dependency on the Framework**: Adopting LegendApp State creates a dependency on its ecosystem, possibly complicating future migrations if needed.
-- **Initial Learning Curve**: Team members who are used to traditional state management solutions might require time to adapt to the LegendApp State approach.
-- **Verbose State Management**: Complexity can arise if not managed properly, as developers may need to define detailed state structures to keep components decoupled.

 ### 2. Redux

 **Pros:**